If safety is at risk, contact police

 Managing patients’ expectations

-Patients may have unmet expectations for their care that can result in conflict.
+Nevertheless, patients may have unmet expectations for their care that can result in conflict.
 For example, they may ask for specific care that cannot be provided or for treatments that are not clinically indicated.
-During the COVID-19 pandemic, areas where patient expectations could not be met expanded.
-For instance, patients may have preferred in-person care, but been informed that only virtual care was being offered for everyone’s safety.2

-Often, patients’ expectations can be met by expressing compassion in difficult circumstances, fulfilling a request for information, or explicitly showing respect while providing care.
-These actions can reduce the potential for minor irritants to become major challenges.3
+Often, patients’ expectations can be met by expressing compassion in difficult circumstances, and showing respect while providing care.

 Handling violence and threatening behaviours